-Your results show that you have pretty high self-motivation.
+Your results show that you have high self-motivation.
 That's great!
-This means that you are good at finding interesting things in what you learn at school, which makes it easier to study and complete your work.
-Keep developing your self-motivation so that you can continue to find enjoyment at school and beyond.
+This means that you are great at finding interesting things in what you learn at school, which makes it easier to study and complete your work.
+Keep developing your selfmotivation so that you can continue to find enjoyment at school and beyond.
 Follow the recommendations below as a start.